iivanoo/gender.py/README.md

 Output
 -------

-Output is the same input.csv file with 3 additional columns (if they are not already there), namely: name (string), confidence (float), documents supporting the gender choice (int).
+Output is the same input.csv file with 3 additional columns (if they are not already there), namely:
+- gender (string),
+- confidence (float),
+- documents supporting the gender choice (int).

+The values of those 3 columns are obtained via the [genderize.io](https://genderize.io) API

 Requirements
 -------